Frequently Asked Questions

 When was the last execution in Tennessee?

-The last execution in Tennessee was on December 2, 2009.
-Cecil Johnson was put to death by lethal injection for three counts of First Degree Murder.
+The last execution in Tennessee was on February 20, 2020.
+Nicholas Sutton was put to death by electrocution for Murder 1.

 How do I get information on how to do business with the Tennessee Department of Correction?